Ray1024/Direct2D/README.md

 # Direct2DTests
 This repo contains the samples for my learning in Direct2D.
+Most of the samples are explained in the blog http://www.cnblogs.com/Ray1024/.

 ## D2DBezierToWave
 This project is a test about rendering waveform using bezier in Direct2D.